LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 When I started working on this project, three milestones were set, estimated at about a month's worth of time for each:

 1. Create a client capable of hashsplitting files and storing the resulting chunks in the remote object store.
-2. Implement subtrees, "large" blobs, and and commits.
+2. Implement subtrees, "large" blobs, and commits.
 3. Implement the ref store interface, and add local index/commit/push functionality.

 Three months in, I can comfortably say I've completed my first milestone!